 Stories have become an integral part of the social media landscape.
-As an additional channel on Instagram they are the perfect tool to provide the target group with up-to-date content.
-Above all, the possibility of placing links and interactive elements in the stories means that more and more companies are experimenting with the not-so-new format.
+As an additional channel on Instagram, they are the perfect tool to provide the target group with up-to-date content.
+Above all, the possibility to place links and interactive elements in the Stories means that increasingly more companies are experimenting with the not-so-new format.
 Hopes are high, but what can you really expect from Stories?

 - Tiny – up to 1,000 followers